Dyfi Osprey Project: 2016

 Once again the female osprey from Rutland Blue 24(10) arrived at the Dyfi nest before the breeding pair, on 25 March 2016, before disappearing for a few days, returning on 29 March.
 On Wednesday 30 March, a second female Blue 5F(12), also a Rutland bred bird, appeared on the Dyfi, challenging 24 for the nest on that day and the next, when a red kite also joined the fracas.
 The local unringed male known as "Dai Dot" also appeared on 30 March, mating with 24, before disappearing again.
 On Sunday 3 April, the resident breeding male known as Monty arrived on the Dyfi nest at 1.07pm, and the female Blue 12(10), Glesni, just over two hours later at 3.35pm.
 After a short battle with 24, Glesni regained her nest.

 Blue 24 did not retreat entirely, but only to an empty nest platform on the Cors Dyfi nature reserve, and Monty was observed mating with both females on a regular basis - an interesting case of polygyny.

 On Sunday 17 April, Blue 24 was observed incubating on the spare nest platform, indicating an egg had been laid.
 The following day, Glesni laid the first of three eggs.
 Monty supported both nests with fish delivery and relief incubation for three days, but then abandoned Blue 24 and her eggs, focussing his efforts and fish deliveries entirely on Glesni and the main nest.
 Eventually, Blue24 was forced to leave the nest to fish for herself, and started spending longer periods away from the eggs in the nest - a camera drone sent up during one of her absences showed three eggs in the nest.
 They were later predated by crows.

 The first egg hatched on 24 May, the second egg did not hatch, and the third, a very white egg, hatched on 29 May.
-The two chicks were ringed on 30 June - the eldest a female ringed Z0 and named Ceri, and the younger bird a male ringed Z1 and named Tegid (Llyn Tegid is Welsh name for Lake Bala).
+The two chicks were ringed on 30 June - the eldest a female ringed Z0 and named Ceri, and the younger bird a male ringed Z1 and named Tegid (after Llyn Tegid).
 For the first time, buccal swabs were also taken, allowing DNA analysis to be conducted on the chicks.
 The unhatched egg was removed and sent to the University of Sheffield for analysis.